tweag/nickel/rfcs/007-bytecode-interpreter.md

 ## VM examples

-This section gathers several examples or real world languages and their virtual machine as a source of inspiration and comparison.
-Those examples are selected from either functional languages (lazy or not) and simple dynamic language (thus with similar challenges regarding the representation of records).
+This section gathers examples of the virtual machine of real world languages as a source of inspiration and comparison.
+Those examples have been selected to offer a variety of design, from either strict or non-strict functional languages, statically typed or dynamically typed (thus with similar challenges regarding the representation of records).

+Properties of interests are in particular:

+- the memory representation of values
+- the structure of the virtual machine (stack-based, register-based, reprensetation of the environment, etc.)
+- high-level (more instructions, more complex vm, simpler compilation scheme) vs low-level

 ### Lua